 Excess financial aid can be applied, provided the funds are available and the appropriate paperwork is completed.
 Contact Vulcan Village at 724-938-8990 for details.

 Both Dine Dollars and Shop Dollars can be added to your CalCard.
 Dine Dollars can be used only at food service locations on campus.
 Dine Dollars roll over from the fall to the spring semester.
 At the end of the spring semester, any remaining Dine Dollars are forfeited.
-Prior to the beginning of a term, students who want their Dine Dollars added to their tuition account can request this through the Housing Office for a maximum of $200.00.
-Once the semester has started, students must purchase their Dine Dollars in the Bursar's Office.
+For your convenience, Shop Dollars and Dine Dollars can be purchased online through blackboard.

 After the start of the semester billing process, meal plans can only be added if payment is made in full at the time of the purchase.